Baker Tilly International

-Baker Tilly International is an accountancy and business advisory network.
-It is currently the 9th largest accounting network in the world by revenue with 41,000 people in 700 offices across 145 territories with combined global revenues of $4.7bn.
-Baker Tilly International operates geographically through four regions: Asia Pacific; Europe, Middle East and Africa; Latin America; and North America.
+Baker Tilly also known as Baker Tilly International is an international consulting and public accounting network based in London, United Kingdom.
+It is currently the 6th largest CPA advisory firm in the U.S. and 9th largest accounting network in the world by revenue with 43,000 people in 700 offices across 143 territories with combined global revenues of US$5.6 billion.

+Baker Tilly is composed of member firms of Baker Tilly International Limited, a UK company limited by guarantee.
+The network operates geographically through four regions: Asia Pacific; Europe, Middle East and Africa; Latin America; and North America.
 Each region has a chair, appointed by the International Board, who leads an advisory council elected by members in that region.

 History

 In 1987 Summit International Associates, Inc. is incorporated.
 The network is represented in 20 countries by 50 firms, with combined revenues of US$200m.
 It ranked 22nd in the world in that moment.

 2000 Stephen Flesch stepped down as CEO and President of the network after 13 years in the role.
 Geoff Barnes, is appointed the new CEO.
 The network's global office moves from New York to London.
-In 2003 the network breaks into the top 10 of the International Accounting Bulletin World Survey (where it remains today), with combined revenues of US$1.4bn.
+In 2003 the network breaks into the top 10 of the International Accounting Bulletin World Survey (where it remains today).

-In 2008 Virchow Krause, LLP, the network's largest US member firm, announces it is to rebrand as Baker Tilly, LLP, taking the Baker Tilly brand into the US market place.
+In 2008 Virchow Krause, LLP, the network's largest US member firm, announced it would rebrand as Baker Tilly, LLP, taking the Baker Tilly brand into the US market place.

-Baker Tilly International announced in September 2014 that the UK firm MHA Macintyre Hudson had joined its network replacing the former UK Baker Tilly firm who had joined RSM International earlier that year.
+Baker Tilly International announced in September 2014 that the UK firm MHA Macintyre Hudson (now just known as MHA) had joined its network replacing the former UK Baker Tilly firm who had joined RSM International earlier that year.